 Also students will learn how to develop philosophical arguments, explore philosophical concepts, apply knowledge of lives and works of great philosophers to their own arguments, examine, analyse and discuss philosophical theories, interpret literary and visual texts in relation to philosophical theories, explain the impact made by the development of philosophical ideas on our society, construct and apply "Thought experiments" as a method of philosophical inquiry, use philosophical terminology, formulate their stances on social, political and moral issues, identify arguments for and against different philosophical theories, value and appreciate philosophy as a pursuit of understanding of human existence and the universe, assess the impact of the development of philosophical ideas in shaping the modern world and to become independent critical thinkers.
 NB: As this course is an academically challenging one, students who select this course are expected to have an average of A/B in core school subjects.

 Marine Science provides students with an understanding of marine environments and their inhabitants.
 It emphasises the importance of our oceans to all of life on Earth, and investigates the sustainable use, and protection of all marine ecosystems.
 This course relies on effective student collaboration and first hand research to develop an understanding of the rich and diverse range of marine life and its importance to humans.
-This science based course uses experimentation, observation and data collection to critically evaluate aspects of the marine environment.
+This science-based course uses experimentation, observation and data collection to critically evaluate aspects of the marine environment.
 It gives students an opportunity to develop the necessary knowledge and skills to use, appreciate, explore and protect the marine ecosystems.
-It is a course best suited to individuals who have an appreciation for organisms, their behaviour and biology.
+It is a course best suited to individuals who enjoy science and are willing to work independently when conducting data analysis and research tasks.

-Zoopolankton, primary consumers in the marine
+Zooplankton: primary consumers in the marine food web